Steps to apply to give an assurance of support

 - a link to track its progress.

 You need to let the Department of Home Affairs know the progress of your application.
 It will assist with the visa application.
 They’ll need details to identify the people willing to provide an assurance of support.
-These details include their:
+These details include your:

 - Customer Reference Number (CRN)

 - full name